 SEO is a combination of multiple factors.
 Domains and keywords in the domains are one of these multiple factors.
 Our detailed study looks at how the dot brands perform in search.

-Design and optimisation
+Design and optimisation for dot brand SEO

 To assess the value of a dot brand in search optimisation, we use one of the tools that measures the criteria that search engines use and combines them into an algorithm to understand how different domains performed relative to one another.
 Criteria include